platformsh/platformsh-docs/docs/src/security/data-deletion.md

 Data subject deletion requests where Platform is the controller are handled via a [support ticket](https://docs.platform.sh/overview/getting-help.html).
 For contracts designating Platform as the processor, deletion requests should be sent to the controller and we will forward any that we receive.

 Our product is a Platform as a Service.
-Platform does not directly edit customer data to ensure data confidentiality, security, and integrity.
+Platform doesn't directly edit customer data to ensure data confidentiality, security, and integrity.
 All data deletion requests for customer data must be handled by the concerned data controller.